 (2) Drop from your head to your heart.
 Immediately distractions will diminish and you’ll sense the spaciousness and peace of your Buddha nature.
 Just drop your awareness, your center of gravity.
-Don’t think about it.
+Don’t overthink it.
 We can do all our meditations from this vantage point and it makes them a lot better.

 (3) To overcome distractions focused outward, now think that that everything outside the room melts into light and disappears, including the past and the future — what you did today and what you have planned for tomorrow.
 Then the walls of the room melt into light and disappear.
 Then everything inside the room, outside of your body, melts into light and disappears.